radix-r/Aileron_Old/README.md

 Like aerofighters in terms of graphical complexity but with the ability to turn and fly around a map instead of being locked into a single directional scroller
 ![](./aerofighters.jpeg "Aerofighters")

 I like the pseudo 3d flight in Dragonball Z: Leagacy of Goku 2.
 Maybe with the camera angled down more so that the horizon isnt shown.
-Replace Piccolo with a fighter jet, throw in some things to shoot at, and mountains/buildings/enemies to crash into then we'll have exactly what im looking for
+Replace Piccolo with a fighter jet, throw in some things to shoot at, and add mountains/buildings/enemies to crash into then we'll have exactly what im looking for
 [![DBZ flying](./dbzFlying.png)](https://youtu.be/C_i1suIb5Cw?t=6483 "DBZ flying example")